casvanluijtelaar/paged_vertical_calendar/README.md

 * `dayBuilder` provides the day as a `DateTime`. this builder wil be called for every day.
 You usually want to provide at least a text widget with the current day number.

-* `calendarBottomPadding` and `calendarTopPadding` provide a way for the calendar to have vertical padding.
+* `listPadding` can be provided in case you need the list to have padding.

 ## :wave: Get Involved